Best waterproof speakers 2023: budget, portable, smart

 Chunkier unit than the slimmer Flip 6

-The JBL Charge 5 is even more durable and better sounding than the four Charges that have been before it.
+The JBL Charge 5 rocked our world by showing itself to be even more durable and better sounding than the four Charge models that have been before it.
 Its predecessor carried an IPX7 rating, meaning it could handle being submerged in water to a depth of 1.5m, but the IP67-rated Charge 5 builds on that durability by also being almost completely dustproof.
-Want a speaker roughly the dimensions of a bottle of wine that'll survive full submersion and sound great (although not necessarily at the same time)?
-You've found it.
+Like almost everything JBL makes, it's so reassuringly solid and well-made that you'd be forgiven for thinking that the fifth-gen Charge could survive a nuclear fallout.
+For all we know, it could.

-Thanks in part to a 10W tweeter and racetrack-shaped driver, the Charge 5 provides as good a sound as you can currently get in a portable Bluetooth speaker design for under £200 ($200, AU$300), as well as boasting sonic and aesthetic improvements over its predecessors.
-No wonder it's a What Hi-Fi?
-Awards winner for 2022.
+Thanks in part to a 10W tweeter and racetrack-shaped driver, the Charge 5 provides as good a sound as you can currently get in a portable Bluetooth speaker design for around £200 ($200, AU$300), as well as boasting sonic and aesthetic improvements over its predecessors.

-JBL's Xtreme 3 is built for extreme conditions, but it's also got impressive detail and a strong sense of timing.
-(Image credit: JBL)
+JBL's Xtreme 3 is built for "xtreme" conditions, but it's also got impressive detail and a strong sense of timing.
+(Image credit: What Hi-Fi?)

 JBL’s wireless outdoorsman may be rugged, but that doesn't mean it can't deliver high quality audio.